Best Web Hosting in 2020

 Avoid resource constraints, because you’ll be guaranteed a level of single tenancy-style security that you simply can’t get in shared space.
 This gives you the edge against your competition.

 You have more control: quickly increase or decrease your site’s resource capacity, based on demand.
-If you’re a YouTube superstar or bustling eCommerce store, this option may be critical for business, though VPN models are closely competitive.
+If you’re a YouTube superstar or bustling eCommerce store, this option may be critical for business, though VPS models are closely competitive.

 Think of a marketer selling an online course for one week.
 You’ll want to take full advantage of traffic spikes.